Displaying Output (Logging) in NetLogo

 -

-quotes strings in double quotes, whileprint
+showandwritequotes strings in double quotes, whileprintandtypedo not. -

 I hope the explanation above both clears any confusion between the available output primitives as well as helps users remember the capabilities of each one of them.